-No visit to the river would be complete without taking some time to kick back and enjoy some delicious food and refreshing beverages.
-Mississippi Pub is open year round and offers menu that is sure to please even the pickiest eaters.
+No visit to the river would be complete without taking some time to kick back and enjoy delicious food and refreshing beverages.
+Mississippi Pub is open year round and offers a menu that is sure to please even the pickiest eaters.
 They have a great patio and frequently have local artists performing acoustic music on the patio in the warmer months.

 Overboard Bar and Grill is another riverside establishment offering beautiful views of the river.
 The laid back atmosphere makes it a perfect place to grab a burger and beer!

 Both the Mississippi Pub and Overboard Bar and Grill are accessible by land or by river with convenient docking at each location.

 With scenic views and endless opportunities for riverside activities, put a trip to Inver Grove Heights on your calendar and experience the wonder of the Mighty Mississippi!
 Don’t forget to tag your photos with #VisitIGH and we may just share them on our social media!

 For more information about lodging options and hotel packages in Inver Grove Heights, click here.

 Golf season is here, and with two gorgeous courses a trip to Inver Grove Heights should be on your golf bucket list!

 Inver Wood Golf Course is a beautiful course with rolling wooded terrain that makes you feel like you’re on a retreat to northern Minnesota, but only minutes from downtown St. Paul.
 Offering both an 18-hole championship course and a 9-hole executive course, Inver Wood is perfect for golfers of all levels, from avid golfer to those who are just starting.